bouletmarc/Converter/README.md

-# Converter (Honda Tuning Files, eCtune & NepTune)
+# Converter (Honda Tuning Files)

-The Converter will convert eCtune or NepTune Files.
+The Converter will convert some files made with different kind of Tuning software for Honda.

 WORKS FOR WINDOWS XP/Vista/7/8/10 (32bit & 64bit) (Require Microsoft .net 3.5 installed)